The Color of Children's Literature

 COZBI CABRERA, Author / ILLUSTRATOR of MY HAIR IS A GARDEN

 Cozbi A. Cabrera illustrates children’s books, quilts, and designs clothing.
-Trained as an art director, this Parsons School of Design grad left her dream job creating music packaging in NY to make handmade collectible cloth dolls (Muñecas) in honor of her Honduran heritage.
-Her dolls have been featured on the Oprah Winfrey Show, Martha Stewart Living, and many US networks.
-Cozbi’s illustrated titles include: Beauty Her Basket/ Sandra Belton, Greenwillow Books; Thanks A Million / Nikki Grimes, Greenwillow Books; Stitchin’ and Pullin’ A Gees Bend Quilt / Patricia McKissack, Random House; Most Loved in All the World/ Tonya Cherie Hegamin, Houghton Mifflin, which won the Christopher Award, given to outstanding works that represent the best of the human spirit.
-She authored and illustrates her newest title: My Hair Is A Garden/Albert Whitman 2018.
+This Parsons School of Design grad left her dream job creating music packaging in NY to make handmade collectible cloth dolls (Muñecas) in honor of her Honduran heritage which have been featured on the Oprah Winfrey Show, Martha Stewart Living, and many US networks.
+Land of Nod features Cozbi’s dolls in their catalog.
+Cozbi’s illustrated titles include: Beauty Her Basket/Sandra Belton, and Thanks A Million/Nikki Grimes, Greenwillow Books; Stitchin’ and Pullin’ A Gees Bend Quilt/Patricia McKissack, Random House; Most Loved in All the World/Tonya Cherie Hegamin, Houghton Mifflin, which won the Christopher Award, given to outstanding works that represent the best of the human spirit.
+Her newest title, authored and illustrated: My Hair Is A Garden/Albert Whitman 2018.
+Next: Exquisite: The Poetry and Life of Gwendolyn Brooks, written by Suzanne Slade/Abrams Books 2019.

 Social media: cozbi, cozbihandmade

-KHERYN CALLENDER, ASSISTANT EDITOR AT LITTLE, BROWN BOOKS FOR YOUNG READERS
+KHERYN CALLENDER, ASSociate EDITOR AT LITTLE, BROWN BOOKS FOR YOUNG READERS & AUTHOR, HURRICANE CHILD

-Linda Camacho joined Prospect Agency after a decade in publishing.
-After graduating from Cornell University, Linda interned at Simon & Schuster and Writers House literary agency, and worked at Penguin and Random House before making the move to agenting.
-She has an MFA in creative writing from the Vermont College of Fine Arts.
+Before Linda Camacho moved to Gallt & Zacker Literary, she was with Prospect Agency and held various roles on the publishing side.
+After graduating from Cornell in 2005, she interned at Simon & Schuster and Writers House literary agency, and worked at Penguin and Random House.
+She has an MFA in writing from the Vermont College of Fine Arts.

-Seeking: MG, YA, and adult fiction across all genres along with very select picture book writer-illustrators.
-Diversity of all types sought (ethnicity, disability, sexuality, etc.)!
+She's seeking middle grade, young adult, and adult fiction across all genres (especially upmarket and women’s fiction/romance); also seeking select picture book and graphic novel writer-illustrators.
+Diversity of all types welcome!

-Joanna Cardenas, Editor at Viking Children's Books, an imprint of Penguin Random House
+Joanna Cardenas, Editor at Kokila, a new imprint of Penguin Random House

 Sona Charaipotra, Co-author of Shiny Broken Pieces & Co-Founder of Cake Literary